piclas-framework/piclas/doc/userguide/030_features_models.md

 Other species parameters such as mass, charge, temperature and velocity distribution for the background are also defined by the regular read-in parameters.
 A mixture as a background gas can be simulated by simply defining multiple background species.

 Every time step particles are generated from the background gas (for a mixture, the species of the generated particle is chosen based on the species composition) and paired with the particle species.
 Consequently, the collision probabilities are calculated using the conventional DSMC routines and the VHS cross-section model.
-Aftwards, the collilsion process is performed (if the probability is greater than a random number) and it is tested whether additional energy exchange and chemical reactions occur.
+Afterwards, the collision process is performed (if the probability is greater than a random number) and it is tested whether additional energy exchange and chemical reactions occur.
 While the VHS model is sufficient to model collisions between neutral species, it cannot reproduce the phenomena of a neutral-electron interaction.
 For this purpose, the cross-section based collision probabilities should be utilized, which are discussed in the following.

 ### Cross-section based collision probability \label{sec:xsec_collision}